arescentral/arescentral.org/content/news/antares-0-7-1-released.rst

 Also, I forgot to give an explanation of the gamepad controls with yesterday's release.
-If you're interested in using a gamepad, please refer to `Ares Central's gamepad guide
-<{filename}/antares/gamepad.rst>`_.
-I've only tested a 360 controller
-myself, so your mileage may vary.
+If you're interested in using a gamepad, please refer to `Ares Central's gamepad guide`_.
+I've only tested a 360 controller myself, so your mileage may vary.

 ..  _Antares 0.7.1: http://downloads.arescentral.org/Antares/Antares-0.7.1.zip
+..  _Ares Central's gamepad guide: {filename}/antares/gamepad.rst

 ..  -*- tab-width: 4; fill-column: 72 -*-